 George Bernard Shaw warned of the true nature of progress when he said that ‘All great truths begin as blasphemies’ (from his play Annajanska, 1919).

 The Arrival of ‘Future Shock’

 By definition all new ideas threaten the status quo, and since humans find change difficult, new ideas are, as we have seen, typically resisted.
-However (as explained in A Species In Denial on pp.147-157), no new idea is as revolutionising and thus threatening of the status quo as analysis and explanation of the human condition.
+However (as explained in ‘C1: The difficulty of taking the truth back into the cave’ in ), no new idea is as revolutionising and thus threatening of the status quo as analysis and explanation of the human condition.
 This is because the status quo, or prevailing attitude, has been to cope with the human condition by living in almost complete denial of it.

 While the demystifications of our human situation that Copernicus, Darwin and Freud introduced have been difficult enough for humans to cope with, they are not anything like as psychologically confronting as the arrival of analysis of our human condition itself, the actual issue involved in our insecurity.